jessecambon/jessecambon.github.io/_drafts/Essential-Data-Science-Methods.md

 | audi         | a4    |   1.8 | 1999 |   4 | manual(m5) | f   |  21 |  29 | p  | compact |
 | audi         | a4    |   2.0 | 2008 |   4 | manual(m6) | f   |  20 |  31 | p  | compact |

 We’ll perform a few of the most commonly used data manipulation operations on this dataset using the [dplyr](https://dplyr.tidyverse.org/) package.
-If you’re new to R, the *\<-* operator that you see below is used to assign the value of what follows it to the dataset named on the left (here we are saving a modified version of the “mpg” dataset as the “mpg\_subset” dataset).
+If you’re new to R, the **\<-** operator that you see below is used to assign the value of what follows it to the dataset named on the left (here we are saving a modified version of the ‘mpg’ dataset as the ‘mpg\_subset’ dataset).

-If you’re not familiar with dplyr, note that the “pipe” operator *%\>%* is used to pass the output of a function to the following function.
+If you’re not familiar with dplyr, note that the “pipe” operator **%\>%** is used to pass the output of a function to the following function.
 This allows us to perform data manipulations in sequence in a clear and readable way.

 In this example, we select the two rows that contain 2005 Nissan vehicles with 4 cylinders, create two new columns, order the columns, remove two columns, and rename a column.
 In the order that they are used below, here are the main functions used to accomplish this: